Fillyosopher/quartz/content/drafts/Ideaspace and Words.md

 >
 > This is a Draft.
 It may not comply with the site Templates.
 See [[Content Lifecycle]] for more information on Drafts.

 Ideaspace is one of the foundational analogy of this site.
 Ideaspace treats ideas as literal territory to be navigated.
-Intuitive Distance becomes physical distance, Notability becomes regonal landmarks.
+Intuitive Distance becomes physical distance, Notability becomes regional landmarks.

 # First Order words